Benjamin-Owusu/Benjamin-Owusu/README.md

 I am Benjamin Owusu, an applied Economist with passion for data analysis/data science

 ### 💧 About me in 30 seconds 💧
-- I am an Econ PhD candidate
+- I hold a PhD in Economics
-- I am currently a teaching and research assistant
+- I am currently a post-doctoral researcher
 - I apply statistics and econometrics to macro and micro datasets
 - I have skills in analyzing time series, cross sectional and  panel data analysis